matpakke/Google-Cybersecurity/Course 5 - Assets, Threats, and Vulnerabilities/Course 5 Glossary.md

-**Ransomware:** Type of malicious attack where attackers encrypt an organization’s data and demand payment to restore access **Regulations:** Rules set by a government or other authority to control the way something is done **Reflected XSS attack:** An instance when malicious script is sent to a server and activated during the server’s response **Risk:** Anything that can impact confidentiality, integrity, or availability of an asset **Rootkit:** Malware that provides remote, administrative access to a computer
+**Ransomware:** Type of malicious attack where attackers encrypt an organization’s data and demand payment to restore access **Regulations:** Rules set by a government or other authority to control the way something is done **Reflected XSS attack:** An instance when malicious script is sent to a server and activated during the server’s response **Restricted assets:** are often highly sensitive and considered need-to-know.
+**Risk:** Anything that can impact confidentiality, integrity, or availability of an asset **Rootkit:** Malware that provides remote, administrative access to a computer